Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 astronomia.calendar.cal_to_jd(year, mon=1, day=1, gregorian=True)

-Convert a date in the Julian or Gregorian calendars to the Julian Day Number (Meeus 7.1).
+Convert a calendar date to Julian Day Number.

 Parameters:

-• gregorian : (bool, default=True) If True, use Gregorian calendar, else use Julian calendar
+• gregorian (bool, optional) – If True, use Gregorian calendar, else use Julian calendar (default=True)

 Returns: